Questions to Ask About Which Assistive Technology Is Right for You

-Trying to determine if there is technology that may help you or a family member read, communicate with email, or just have some fun playing an electronic game, can be overwhelming…and what a pleasant surprise this is, compared to what the options used to be!
-You may be dizzy with all the choices today, but overall, it is much easier to find a computer or tablet that best suits your needs as opposed to what was available several years ago—choosing only from the one or two products that had accessibility and making do with that.
+Trying to determine if there is technology that may help you or a family member read, communicate with email, or just have some fun playing an electronic game can be overwhelming — and what a pleasant surprise this is, compared to what the options used to be!
+You may be dizzy with all the available choices today, but overall, it is much easier to find a computer or tablet that best suits your needs.
+Compare this to what was available several years ago: choosing from the one or two products that had accessibility and “making do” with that.

 “I Stopped Using the Computer Because I Can’t Read What Is On the Screen”

-More often, however, I hear, “I stopped using the computer because I couldn’t read the screen anymore.”
+More often, however, I hear this: “I stopped using the computer because I couldn’t read the screen anymore.”
 Consumers rarely know that there is a technology world full of screen readers and screen magnifiers on devices as common as the Kindle HD, iPad, or the latest Mac or Windows computer.

 No vision or low vision?
 At its most basic, we can divide access technology out there into two broad categories: screen readers or screen magnifiers.
-Today, you are going to find both almost everywhere: Mac and Windows computers; iPads and iPhones; Android tablets and smart phones.
+Today, you are going to find both almost everywhere: Mac and Windows computers, iPads and iPhones, Android tablets, and smart phones.
 Chances are, if you have a recently acquired vision loss, you simply have no idea what assistive technology may already be on the computer in your office or the gadget in your purse!

 A screen reader is software that reads what’s on the screen.
 Users rely on keyboard shortcuts and/or gestures, instead of the mouse, to navigate the computer.
-With a screen reader, you can read and compose email, surf the Web, read a book, write the novel you’ve always dreamed of!
-In most cases you will use the same software on the computer a sighted user may choose, but accessing it with a screen reader.
+With a screen reader, you can read and compose email, surf the Web, read a book, or write the novel you’ve always dreamed of!
+In most cases, you will use the same software on the computer a sighted user may choose, but access it with a screen reader instead.

 What Is a Screen Magnifier?

-If you are a low vision user who requires a great deal of magnification to read you may want to have a professional assessment from your local Vision Rehabilitation Therapist or Assistive Technology Specialist because at a certain magnification you may become very frustrated with trying to use the computer screen visually and a screen reader is the better choice for you.
+If you are a low vision user who requires a great deal of magnification to read, you may want to have a professional assessment from your local vision rehabilitation therapist or assistive technology specialist because at a certain magnification you may become very frustrated with trying to use the computer or tablet screen visually and a screen reader may be the better choice for you.

 Determining What Is Right for You